emissary-ingress/emissary/user-guide/install.md

 Find additional requirements and recommendations for a successful installation and deployment on the [Product Requirements](/user-guide/product-requirements) page.

-## Deploy the Ambassador Edge Stack to Kubernetes
+## Install the Ambassador Edge Stack

-The Ambassador Edge Stack is deployed from the command line via our custom manifest in a YAML file.
+The Ambassador Edge Stack is deployed to Kubernetes from the command line via our custom manifest in a YAML file.

 **To deploy the Ambassador Edge Stack:**